 If you haven't been doing programming in Go, you may want to make sure that you have Go installed and your system properly configured.
+We assume you are using a version that supports modules.

-Now, you will want to create a directory for your chaincode application as a child directory of \$GOPATH/src/.
+Now, you will want to create a directory for your chaincode application.